alceanicu/zce/README.md

 ## [Questions list](docs/readme.md)

-> If you find an error, or if you have new questions please make a pull request
+> If you find questions with error, or if you have new questions please make a pull request!

 ## Disclaimer